Help Acne, Pigment, Fine Lines

 - Do not use Retin A/Refissa/Differin/Tazorac for at least two nights prior to peel.

-- Don't use Clear Skin Serum, Correcting or Intensive Correcting Serum, Perfecting Complex, mask, exfoliant, any OTC acne treatment.
+- Don't use Clear Skin Lotion, Intensive Correcting Serum, Perfecting Complex, mask, exfoliant, any OTC acne treatment.

 - Do not shave the treatment area the morning of the peel, if possible.